Al-Suqaylabiyah District

 Al-Suqaylabiyah District, within Hama Governorate.

 Al-Suqaylabiyah District (السقيلبية DIN) is a district (mantiqah) administratively belonging to Hama Governorate, Syria.
 At the 2004 official census, the district had a population of 240,091.
 Its administrative centre is the city of al-Suqaylabiyah.
 The district includes most of al-Ghab plain.
-It is currently controlled by the Syrian transitional government.
+It is currently controlled by the Syrian provisional government.

 Sub-districts

 The district of Hama is divided into five sub-districts or nahiyahs (population according to 2004 official census):